 What We’ve Noticed So Far

 The last few weeks in Cape Town were a little wooly to say the least.
 We spent a fair amount of time at the Mojo Market quaffing wine and eating whatever vegan junk food we could lay our hands on.

-By the time we left we were feeling decidedly sluggish and in dire need of some fresh food and fresh air.
-Within a couple of days we already felt the benefits of being out here in nature.
+By the time we left, we were feeling decidedly sluggish and in dire need of some fresh food and fresh air.
+Within a couple of days of living off grid, we already felt the benefits of being out here in nature.